AdamArafa/Movies_Data_Analysis/README.md

 # Data analysis on IMDb movies data
-* Ran data analysis and testet my hypothesis on what can affects a movie earning gross
+* Ran data analysis and tested my hypothesis on what can affect a movie earning gross
 * Produced some figures that can make understanding the dataset easy

 ## Programming Language & Packages